Castaway Cay vs. Perfect Day at CocoCay: Smackdown!

 Serenity Bay on Castaway Cay is an adults-only oasis with a private beach, dedicated bar and dining facility, open-air massage cabanas, and more.
 For active adults, exploring the island by bike, snorkeling, and sports and games are also available.

-Perfect Day at CocoCay lacks an adults-only area, though the extra-charge Coco Beach Club is likely to attract fewer young families and kids.
+Perfect Day at CocoCay lacks an adults-only area, though the extra-charge Coco Beach Club attracts fewer young families and kids.
 Some amenities, like a swim-up bar, are oriented to adults, but the focus is on family fun.

 Our Pick: Castaway Cay.
-The dedicated adults-only area on Disney’s island gives it the edge here.
+The dedicated adults-only area on Disney’s island gives it the edge.

 Our Pick: Perfect Day at CocoCay.
 What Royal Caribbean’s island lacks in adult and kid-specific areas, it makes up for in family amenities and opportunities for families to have fun together.

 Castaway Cay offers three barbecue-oriented, complimentary dining facilities: two open to all visitors and one in the adults-only area.
 There’s at least one dedicated bar in each of the island’s areas.
 Olaf's Summertime Freeze, serving up frosty concoctions, is a particular standout.
 Soft drinks are free on Castaway Cay, as they are on all Disney ships.

 Perfect Day at CocoCay also features three beach barbecue-style dining facilities, two of which are open to all passengers and one exclusively to ticketed Thrill Waterpark guests.
 And as a welcome feature to many passengers, the ship’s Ultimate Drink Packages will also work on CocoCay.